-The following section describes some common options that can be used in most ossutil commands:
+The following section describes some common options that can be added to most commands supported by ossutil:

 - -c, --config-file

 Specifies the configuration file path of ossutil. ossutil reads the configuration file during startup, and writes configurations to the file by using the config command.
-When managing buckets that belong to different accounts, you can generate multiple configuration files, and select one to serve as the default configuration file.
-When managing buckets that belong to other accounts, you can use the -c option to specify the corresponding configuration files.
+When you manage buckets that belong to different accounts, you can generate multiple configuration files, and specify one of these configuration files as the default configuration file.
+When you manage a bucket that belongs to other accounts, you can use the -c option to specify the corresponding configuration file.

 - -e, --endpoint

 Specifies the endpoint of a bucket.
 When you manage buckets across regions, you can use the -e option to specify the corresponding endpoint of a bucket in a region.

 - -i, --access-key-id

 Specifies the AccessKey ID used to access OSS.
-When managing buckets that belong to different accounts, you can use the -i option to specify the corresponding AccessKey IDs.
+When you manage buckets that belong to different accounts, you can use the -i option to specify the corresponding AccessKey ID.

 - -k, --access-key-secret

 Specifies the AccessKey secret used to access OSS.
-When managing buckets that belong to different accounts, you can use the -k option to specify the corresponding AccessKey secrets.
+When you manage buckets that belong to different accounts, you can use the -k option to specify the corresponding AccessKey secret.

 Generates the ossutil log file ossutil.log in the current working directory.
-The default value is null, indicating that no log files are generated.
+The default value is null, which indicates that no log files are generated.
 Valid values: info and debug.

 ./ossutil [command] --loglevel=info